 In my experience, there is the least frustration with meals and the least complaining about food when our children are allowed to be involved in every aspect of food, from planning to purchasing to preparation.

 Letting our kids use knives has been an interesting growing experience for our family.
 This is just one representative step in the ladder of independence, but we’ve found it is an important and much anticipated one for our children.

 To clarify, we aren’t giving toddlers machetes or giving any child unsupervised access to knives, but rather making it a priority to spend time teaching our kids to safely use knives in the kitchen as part of preparing meals for the family.
-I also recently found this great course called Kids Cook Real Food that teaches children how to safely use knives and other kitchen tools and how to make many types of foods.
-My kids have loved the knife skills class especially (and you can watch it free at this link this week!)

 The result?
 Our older kids are even now using my Wusthof kitchen knives to safely chop and prepare food and look forward to this time each day.

 Here are some other tools and recipes that helped along the way: